Stay ahead of the curve with the latest news, ideas and resources on all things Identity Assurance and Passwordless.

 The financial services sector is at high risk of cyberattacks due to the value of successful data breaches or account takeover attacks.
 To combat this, state, national and supranational governments and industry groups have introduced several financial services cybersecurity regulations to ensure best practice is deployed throughout the industry.

-A common thread throughout much of the financial services cybersecurity regulations worldwide is the protection of data and stronger authentication systems.
-HYPR's True Passwordless MFA solution uses FIDO2, the "gold standard" of phishing-resistant MFA, to help companies secure their systems and achieve regulatory compliance.
-To learn more, read more here or schedule a custom demo.
+A common thread throughout much of the financial services cybersecurity regulations worldwide is the protection of data and stronger identity security systems.
+Financial services organizations globally, including two of the top four banks, rely on HYPR to secure their systems and achieve regulatory compliance.

 Related Content